MrJacques/GiantEaglePickupChecker/readme.md

-#Giant Eagle pickup slot checker
+# Giant Eagle pickup slot checker

-#Deprecated

-#Giant Eagle has changed there website and this code will no longer function.
+# Deprecated - Giant Eagle has changed there website and this code will no longer function.

 I got tired of repeatedly checking the Giant Eagle grocery store for a pickup slot for curbside groceries.